Free Downloadable Core-Themed Lesson Plan with Plank as the Peak Pose

 Start in Downward Facing Dog.

-Draw torso forward until arms perpendicular to floor, shoulders over wrists, torso parallel to floor.
+Draw the torso forward until arms are perpendicular to the floor, shoulders over wrists, and torso parallel to the mat.

-Press outer arms inward, firm bases of index fingers into floor.
+Press outer arms inward, firm bases of index fingers into the mat.

-Firm shoulder blades against back, spread them away from spine.
+Firm shoulder blades against the back spread them away from the spine.